Iran pushes nuclear deal as U.S. lawmaker aims to stop it

 If Iran adheres to the terms of the agreement - signed with the United States, Britain, China, France, Germany, Russia and the European Union - all the provisions and measures of the U.N. resolution would end in 10 years.

-The world powers told U.N.
-Secretary-General Ban Ki-moon earlier this month, however, that after 10 years they planned to seek a five-year extension of the mechanism allowing sanctions to be re-imposed.
+However, the world powers told U.N.
+Secretary-General Ban Ki-moon earlier this month that after 10 years they planned to seek a five-year extension of the mechanism allowing sanctions to be re-imposed.

 Tehran’s support for regional allies, including Syrian President Bashar al-Assad, Houthi rebels in Yemen and the Lebanese Shi‘ite militia Hezbollah, has alarmed Saudi Arabia, the leading Sunni power in the Middle East.